 Pulling Back the AI Curtain

 When you want to try and discern what’s real from what’s hype, you go to the source.
-Being right in the middle of Silicon Valley, there are plenty of sources in the world of artificial intelligence (AI) research and development, though it’s not always as simple as walking through the front door.
-This week, I was lucky enough to walk through Baidu’s doors and sit down with Adam Coates, the director of the Baidu’s Silicon Valley-based AI Lab.
+Being right in the middle of Silicon Valley, there are plenty of sources in the world of AI research and development, though it’s not always as simple as walking through the front door.
+This week, I was lucky enough to walk through Baidu’s doors and sit down with Adam Coates, the director of the Baidu’s AI Lab in Silicon Valley.
 I first wanted to know what he thought was more hype than real news in the AI media.

 “Based on a lot of the genuine progress that’s happening in AI right now, substantially because of big progress in deep learning and neural networks, many people are starting to feel that full artificial general intelligence (AGI) may be just around the corner…I think working with these technologies every day, it’s pretty clear that that’s just not where the progress is happening right now,” said Coates.

 Adam illustrated his assessment for me in an analogy that helped clarify the often fear-hyped media tale from the actual, in-the-trenches story.
 If you look at automobiles or airplanes and the progress made up until today, said Coates, it’s obvious that we have much more efficient and safer cars; however, no one is looking at the latest Tesla and worrying about it turning into a transformer and having a battle on the freeway amidst tomorrow morning’s commute.